Our Team

 Eubert Nkum Mensah

-Program Grants Officer (Ghana)
+Program Grants Manager

-As MiracleFeet’s Program Grants Officer, Eubert ensures operational, financial, procedural, compliance, and reporting excellence across our programs.
+As MiracleFeet’s Program Grants Manager, Eubert ensures operational, financial, procedural, compliance, and reporting excellence across our programs.
 Based in Accra, Ghana, Eubert works closely with the Program Managers and Program Field Officers to support our partners and promote consistent, innovative, and collaborative grant implementation procedures.
 Eubert brings 13+ years of progressive experience in grants and financial management and has provided operational and financial management, compliance, and organizational effectiveness support to initiatives in Ghana, Kenya, and Togo.
 Previously, Eubert led the finance and grants functions at World Education Inc., Oxford Policy Management Ltd., the Palladium Group, FHI360, and Catholic Relief Services.
 He has significant experience working with governments, civil society organizations/NGOs, and private sector partners in implementing health and education-focused projects, including the Ghana Adolescent Reproductive Health and End Neglected Tropical Diseases in Africa.
 Eubert is a chartered accountant, a certified information systems auditor, and a certified governance, risk, and compliance auditor.
 He holds an executive MBA from Quantic School of Business and Technology, an MBA in accounting and finance from the University of Professional Studies, Accra, and a bachelor’s degree in social sciences with specialization in accounting and economics from the University of Cape Coast, Ghana.

 Fabiola Florero

-Program Manager, LATAM (Bolivia)
+Program Manager, LATAM

 Fabiola joins MiracleFeet with nearly two decades of expertise addressing the needs of vulnerable populations.
 Her skills encompass program design and implementation, program quality improvement, and organizational capacity strengthening, all aimed at enhancing organizational effectiveness and sustainability.
 Fabiola has actively contributed to initiatives related to HIV/AIDS, child rights and protection, preventing sexually exploitation, and diverse gender-based empowerment programs.
 Throughout her professional journey, Fabiola has held key roles at Defense for Children International, Save the Children, Asociación Vivo en Positivo (a non-profit organization in Cochabamba, Bolivia), and the Human Development Institute.
 In each role, she has developed a profound understanding of participatory and community engagement approaches in program design and implementation.
 Fabiola holds a Master’s degree in strategic management from San Simón Bolivian University, a Bachelor’s degree in Business Administration from the Catholic University of Cochabamba, Bolivia.
 In 2014, she received recognition from the Legislative Assembly of Deputies Bolivian State – Human Rights Committee for her significant contribution to the defense of human rights for vulnerable populations, including promoting the formulation of laws and programs.
 When not orchestrating impactful programs, Fabiola finds solace in the rhythm of swimming and the sweet harmony of baking with her family.